Ergodic Risk Measures: Towards a Risk-Aware Foundation for Continual Reinforcement Learning: Related Work

 \subsection{Risk-Aware Reinforcement Learning}

 The notion of risk-aware learning and decision-making in the context of RL has been studied under various theoretical frameworks, from the well-established expected utility framework \citep{Howard1972-zv}, to the more contemporary framework of risk measures (e.g. Chapter 6 of \citet{Shapiro2009-pp}).
 In this work, we focus on the latter framework, which originated in the finance literature (e.g. \citet{Rockafellar2000-xu}), but has since been widely integrated into RL-based works (e.g. \citet{Bauerle2011-yi}).
-Of particular importance to the framework of risk measures are the concepts of interpretability, ‘coherence’ \citep{Artzner1999-bs}, and ‘time consistency’ \citep{Boda2006-tw}, where the latter two concepts are used to define sub-classes of risk measures that satisfy key mathematical properties which can be meaningful in risk-based decision-making contexts.
-Traditionally, non-continual risk-aware RL works have aimed to optimize either a ‘static’ (interpretable, coherent, time-inconsistent) risk measure (e.g. \citet{Mead2025-th}), or a ‘nested (dynamic)’ (hard-to-interpret, coherent, time-consistent) risk measure (e.g. \citet{Ruszczynski2010-sm}).
-To the best of our knowledge, our work is the first to propose an extension of risk measure theory into the continual learning setting.
+Traditionally, non-continual risk-aware RL works have aimed to optimize either a \emph{static} risk measure (e.g. \citet{Mead2025-th}), or a \emph{nested (dynamic)} risk measure (e.g. \citet{Wang2025-om}).
 The case study presented in this work primarily focuses on the conditional value-at-risk (CVaR) risk measure \citep{Rockafellar2000-xu}, which has been studied extensively in the discounted setting (e.g. \citet{Bauerle2011-yi, Mead2025-th}), and, to a lesser extent, in the average-reward setting (e.g. \citet{Xia2023-cq, Rojas2025-bf}).